 Benefits: Improved BMPs resulting in improved resource protection.

 5-year Performance measure: Improved understanding and additional data on habitat condition and function for supporting native aquatic life.

-Activity 1.3: Protect, monitor, and restore shoreline habitats, including mangroves and salt marshes, to establish status and trends as a biological indicator of ecosystem health and fisheries, and to track changes that are due to sea level rise and shoreline hardening.
+Protect, monitor, and restore shoreline habitats, including mangroves and salt marshes, to establish status and trends as a biological indicator of ecosystem health and fisheries, and to track changes.

-Responsible parties: Co-leads (FWC, FDEP); Colleges and Universities, Counties and Municipalities.
+Responsible parties: Co-leads (FWC, FDEP); Universities and Research Institutions, Counties and Municipalities.